directus/directus/docs/guides/extensions/operations-send-sms-twilio.md

    `directus-operation-twilio-sms`.
 2. From the operation's directory, open the **dist** folder and copy the `index.js` file into the directory.
 3. Update the .env file and add `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, and `TWILIO_PHONE_NUMBER` variables.
-4. Install the Twilio Node.js helper library into your Directus root directory with `npm install twilio`.
-5. Restart Directus to load the extension.
+4. Restart Directus to load the extension.

 ## Use the Operation